waleed-khan/Fetch-Coding-Challenge/README.md

 Dockerfile is included to successfully build the project

-## To test the endpoints of the API, use the following command to allow Docker to use ports on local system
+## To test the endpoints of the API, use the following commands to allow Docker to use ports on local system

 #### docker build -t fetch-challenge